Tensor Graphical Lasso (TeraLasso): NCEP Windspeed Data

-Spatio-temporal tensor ($K=3$) results for different sized temporal covariance extents ($T = d_3$) are shown in Figure \ref{Fig:WAnom3} for TeraLasso, with unregularized TeraLasso (ML Kronecker Sum) and maximum likelihood Kronecker product estimator \citep{werner2008estimation,tsiligkaridis2013convergence} results shown for comparison.
-In this experiment, we use the ML Kronecker product estimator instead of the Gemini, as for this maximum-likelihood classification task the maximum-likelihood based approach performs significantly better than the factorwise objective approach of the Gemini estimators, which is not surprising as we have seen the Kronecker product is not a good fit for this data.
-Further justification of this observation is given in a discussion in Section \ref{supp:fit} of the supplement.
+Results for different sized temporal covariance extents ($T = d_3$) are shown in Figure \ref{Fig:WAnom3} for TeraLasso, with unregularized TeraLasso (ML Kronecker Sum) and maximum likelihood Kronecker product estimator \citep{werner2008estimation,tsiligkaridis2013convergence} results shown for comparison.
+In this experiment, we use the ML Kronecker product estimator instead of the Gemini, as for this maximum-likelihood classification task the maximum-likelihood based approach performs significantly better than the factorwise objective approach of the Gemini estimators, which is not surprising as the Kronecker product is not a good fit for this data (Section \ref{supp:fit} of the supplement).
 Note the superior performance and increased single sample robustness of the proposed ML Kronecker Sum and TeraLasso estimates as compared to the Kronecker product estimate, confirming the better fit of TeraLasso.
-In each case, the nonmonotonic behavior of the Kronecker product curves is due partly to randomness associated with the small test sample size, and partly due to the fact that the Kronecker product in $K=3$ is extremely structured, giving very large bias.
-Similar results for $K=2$ are shown in Figure \ref{Fig:WAnom2}.
+In each case, the nonmonotonic behavior of the Kronecker product curves is due partly to randomness associated with the small test sample size, and partly due to the fact that the Kronecker product in $K=3$ has overly strong coupling across tensor directions, giving large bias.